Treefrog/Handbook/Manual/hours.md

 - A website stops functioning
 - Weather-related issues; for example, snow storm

-In these cases, if an emergency happens, you can "work" up to a maximum of **60 hours a week**.
+In these cases, if an emergency happens, you can [MIGHT BE REQUIRED TO] "work" [MORE THAN YOUR 40 HOURS PER WEEK].
+DELETE THIS...up to a maximum of **60 hours a week**...
 In other words, if the file system stops working, as a salaried employee, you are not theoretically paid for the time you cannot do your work.
-This time is the result of an unforseen emergency, and you will need to make sure you complete your 40 hours of work.
+[REMOVE THIS SENTENCE - DOES NOT MAKE SENSE - DOESN'T MATTER IF SALARIED OR NOT].
+This time is the result of an unforseen emergency, [DELETE THIS - and you will need to make sure you complete your 40 hours of work].
 There is no "[overtime](Manual/Overtime) pay" in the event of an electricity outage.
 We are all in this together.
 We are all managing our own time, we are all managing our own fates, and we all have to put in extra if there is a failure in the system that we have created and that we support.

 Also note, you cannot work more than 60 hours a week.
-If you do this, you will eventually kill yourself and that is not good for anyone.
+[REMOVE - THEY CAN'T WORK MORE THAN 48] If you do this, you will eventually kill yourself and that is not good for anyone.
 This has only happened a few times with people in non-emergency scenarios, and it has prompted a discussion in every case.

 ### Staying up Late and Not Dying Tomorrow